anthonyjdella/twilio-schedule-message/README.md

 With your Flow published, your web server and ngrok running, you can try it out.

-!!!info

-Make sure that your web server and ngrok are running before the message is meant to be scheduled (in this case, 16 minutes).
+> Make sure that your web server and ngrok are running before the message is meant to be scheduled (in this case, 16 minutes).

-!!!

 Since the Flow is triggered by an Incoming Message, send a text message to your Twilio number to trigger the scheduled message.